mobilikedev/Woodo-Framework-iOS/README.md

   - Setup -

-    In order to use Woodo Framework properly "AccessToken", "AppToken" and "ClientSecret" parameters need to be decleared on WPWoodoView class before usage.
+    In order to use Woodo Framework properly "AccessToken", "AppToken" and "ClientSecret" parameters need to be decleared on WPManager class before usage.
 It is recommended to perform setup on "UIApplicationDelegate" instance's "application:application didFinishLaunchingWithOptions:." selector.

     i.e